Mahomes rallies Chiefs past 49ers in Super Bowl LIV

 The lead was built to 20-10 after Mahomes was intercepted for the first time in his five-game postseason career.
 The pick came one play after 49ers defensive end Nick Bosa knocked the ball out of Mahomes' hand on a second-and-5 play from the Kansas City 46-yard line.
 Mahomes recovered his own fumble, but the 7-yard loss produced a third-and-12 play, on which linebacker Fred Warner made the interception at his own 45-yard line.

-49ers quarterback Jimmy Garoppolo completed three passes on the next drive for 52 yards and running Raheem Mostert scored on a 1-yard run with 2:35 left in the quarter.
-The 49ers took a 3-0 lead on their opening drive, but the Chiefs regained the lead on Mahomes 1-yard touchdown run in the final minute of the first quarter.
+Garoppolo, who completed 20 of 31 passes for 219 with one touchdown and two interceptions, completed three passes on the next drive for 52 yards and running back Raheem Mostert scored on a 1-yard run with 2:35 left in the quarter.
+The 49ers took a 3-0 lead on their opening drive, but the Chiefs regained the lead on Mahomes' 1-yard touchdown run in the final minute of the first quarter.

 After a 31-yard field goal by Harrison Butker gave Kansas City a 10-3 lead, the 49ers responded with Garoppolo's 15-yard pass to fullback Kyle Juszczyk, knotting the score at 10 with 5:05 left until halftime.